 “Not exactly.
 But it’s close enough.”
 She went to make drinks for everyone.
 “How have you all been?”

-“We manage.”
+“We managed.”
 Sharon’s tone wasn’t sarcasm.
 She walked into the kitchen to sit in front of the counter, facing Sophia.
 “Are the others coming?”

 Sophia shook her head.
 “I don’t know.”